MTHS-ICS4U-1-2023/ICS4U-Final-Project-Evan/README.md

  - Flask Web App

-As I am able to get my audio processing algorithms and complex mathemetical stuff working in the terminal I then get it working with flask, this is my I seperates the two folders.
+As I am able to get my audio processing algorithms and complex mathemetical stuff working in the terminal I then get it working with flask, this is why I seperate the two folders.

 Each folder has different versions, as my code eventually develops into a more final product.
 Here is more information on the different day by day working of these versions.